-- students currently studying for a first degree, Master’s or PhD in statistics or related subjects, and;
+- students currently studying for a first degree, Master’s or PhD in statistics or related subjects;

 - graduates whose last qualification in statistics or related subjects (whether first degree, Master’s or PhD) was not more than five years ago.

-The rules of entry are simple: send us your best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject you like, and the winning entry will be published in our October 2020 issue.
+The rules of entry are simple: competition entrants are invited to submit their best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject they like.
+Articles will be reviewed by a judging panel, and the winning entry (and up to two runners-up) will be published by Significance later this year.